End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Methods

 \subsection{Data}

-In this work we simulate two common clinical acquisition geometries for a Linac-integrated CBCT scanner from Elekta \citep{letourneau2005}: a small field-of-view setting and a medium field-of-view setting, which will refer to as `small FOV setting' and `large FOV setting'.
+In this work we simulate two common clinical acquisition geometries for a Linac-integrated CBCT scanner from Elekta\cite{letourneau2005}: a small field-of-view setting and a medium field-of-view setting, which will refer to as `small FOV setting' and `large FOV setting'.
 For both settings, the source-isocenter distance is $1000$ mm and the isocenter-detector plane distance is $536$ mm.
 For the small FOV setting, the source-isocenter ray passes through the center of the detector, while for the large FOV setting the detector is offset by $115$ mm to the side in the direction of rotation.
-Square detector panel with a side of $409.6$ mm and $256 \times 256$ pixel array was used for the main experiments, while for the additional proof-of-concept study we swtiched to $512 \times 512$ pixel array.
+Square detector panel with a side of $409.6$ mm and $256 \times 256$ pixel array was used for the main experiments, while for the additional high resolution study we swtiched to $512 \times 512$ pixel array.
 The projection counts were $400$ and $720$ for the small FOV and the large FOV setting respectively for the main experiments.
+For the toy experiment we used a reduced projection count of $64$, a $128 \times 128$ pixel array and a large FOV setting.
 The source moves over a $200$ degrees arc for the small FOV setting, and for the large FOV setting the source moves over a full circle.

 To train and evaluate our models, we collected two diagnostic CT datasets from the institutional archive: a dataset of 424 thorax CT scans with isotropic spacing of $1$ mm, and a dataset of 79 head \& neck CT scans with anisotropic spacing of between $0.9$ mm and $1.0$ mm for axial plane and between $1.0$ mm and $1.6$ mm for the perpendicular direction.
 Both datasets had axial slice of $512 \times 512$ voxels.
+For the toy experiment, all data was downsampled by a factor of $4$, resulting in volumes with $128^3$ voxels.
 For the main experiments, all data was downsampled by a factor of $2$, resulting in volumes with $256^3$ voxels.
-For the additional proof-of-concept study, we did not apply any resampling.
+For the additional full resolution study, we did not apply any resampling.
+Study approval was granted by the IRB of our institute, IRBd20-008.

 The thorax CT dataset was used to train, validate and test the models, while the additional head \& neck dataset was used exclusively for testing the models on out-of-distribution data.
 The thorax CT dataset was partitioned into a training set of 260 scans, a validation set of 22 scans and a test set of 142 scans.